SrMorrris/Arduino-USB-Midi-Pedalboard/README.md

 Or you can use another way to get usb-MIDI comunication using programs like hairless, or loopbe1, etc...

-   ( NOTE: ´Arduino uses usb-serial comunication (CH340G are not the best ones for MIDI..i think..), but you will need the usb-MIDI comunication.  (you need to comunicate with your DAW or plugin).
+   ( NOTE: Arduino uses usb-serial comunication (CH340G are not the best ones for MIDI..i think..), but you   will need the usb-MIDI comunication.  (you need to comunicate with your DAW or plugin).
     So you can use other pc-programs like hairless,loopbe1,midi-yoke, etc.. for usb-MIDI comunication, but i have prefer the hiduino firmware (pimp my moco lufa, or usb midiklik )
     Hiduino brings the native USB-MIDI comunication (teensy or leonardo only needs to upload an sketch).
     So you connect your usb and the device will be recognized as an USB-Midi device.
     When your arduino it's on usb-Midi comunication will be notice that you can´t upload sketches to your arduino (you will need to come back to serial-usb comunication for being allow to upload sketches).
     People uses "atmel flip" for the flashing-proccess into hiduino and then reflash into arduino for upload sketches.
     But you can implement a switch for change into hiduino or arduino state (midi or serial) (see tutorials about hiduino or pimpmymocolufa, etc..)   )

   I have followed this video in order to get the hiduino/arduino switch.(With my Mega2560).